austencloud/the-kinetic-constructor-web/docs/state-management-migration-guide.md

 The migration includes:

-1. **Modern Pictograph Container**: A container-based implementation that manages pictograph state
+1. **Pictograph Container**: A container-based implementation that manages pictograph state
 2. **Pictograph State Machine**: An XState 5 machine for managing pictograph state transitions
 3. **Pictograph Store Adapter**: An adapter that provides backward compatibility with the old store API
 4. **Pictograph Component Rewrite**: Completely rewrote the component using Svelte 5 runes
 5. **Backward Compatibility Wrapper**: Created a thin wrapper to maintain the same API for existing code

+### File Renaming

+As part of the migration to Svelte 5 and XState 5, we've renamed files that had "modern" in their names to reflect that they are now the standard implementation:

+- Renamed `modernPictographContainer.ts` to `pictographContainer.ts`
+- Renamed `modernPictographSelectors.ts` to `pictographSelectors.ts`
+- Renamed `modernPictographContainer.test.ts` to `pictographContainer.test.ts`
+- Renamed `ModernStateExample.svelte` to `StateExample.svelte`

+For backward compatibility, we've created compatibility layers that re-export from the new files.
+These compatibility layers will be removed once all references have been updated.

 ## Lessons Learned and Challenges